starofrainnight/pywinio/README.rst

 Notice
 ================

-This library depends on pywin32 package, but that package can't install directly by pip or easy_insatll.
+This library depends on pywin32 package, but that package can't install directly by pip or easy_install.
 You must install it manually first.

 pywin32: http://sourceforge.net/projects/pywin32/